polkafoundry/polkadocs/docs/developer/README.md

 }
 ```

-The `;` package's `validate` function will throws if it encounters errors, so we don't need to throw manually.
+The `;` package's `validate` function will throw if it encounters errors, so we don't need to throw manually.
 It will return the sanitized value on success.

 ::: tip
-The magic `;` module is in fact an alias to `@iceteachain/utils/utils` package.
+The magic `;` module is an alias to the `@iceteachain/utils/utils` package.
 It also exports some other handy functions.

 - `revert`: stop processing and undo all state changes. `revert(message)` is equivalent to `throw new Error(message)`
 - `expect`: revert the transaction if the specified condition is not met.
 It is similar to Solidity's `require` function.
-- `toMicroUnit`/`toStandardUnit`: convert a currency back and forth between standard unit (which is user-friendly) and micro unit (which is used internally by Icetea to store balance, fees, etc.)
+- `toMicroUnit`/`toStandardUnit`: convert a currency back and forth between the standard unit (which is user-friendly) and micro unit (which is used internally by Icetea to store balance, fees, etc.)

 > 1 standard unit = 10<sup>6</sup> micro unit
 :::

-Voala!
-Try build and deploy the contract and play around with it a bit.
+Voilà!
+Try building and deploying the contract and play around with it a bit.

 ## Access to blockchain data